Al-Muhaidib: Savola Foods

 Established in 1979 with an initial SR 40 Million Capital & grew significantly in subsequent years to SR 5 Billion, Savola Foods currently has market shares of 62% of the Edible Oils market and 68% of the Sugar market in the Kingdom.

 Panda Retail Company

 Panda Retail Company was founded in 1978, and is 92% owned by Savola forming the food retailing arm of theٍ Savola Group.
 It is one of the most important organizations in the retail sector in Saudi Arabia, operating a network of hypermarkets, supermarkets and convenience stores in the Kingdom and has entered the Dubai retail scene.
 In its own right Panda is considered to be one of the largest Saudi joint-stock companies in the Kingdom of Saudi Arabia.
-Of particular note is that Panda helped found the Saudi Institute for Retail Sales and Marketing.

 Industrial

 Masdar Technical Supplies

 The company was established for more than thirty years.
 There are many branches in the main cities of Saudi Arabia such as Riyadh, Jeddah and Dammam.
 The main warehouse area is around 30,000 square meters and it accommodates up to 17,000 items including different types of fixing material such as bolts, nuts, washers and fasteners with accessories made of iron, steel, copper, aluminum, plastic and a variety of galvanization.

 The company has become a major specialist in the field of bolts, nails and fixing material and a major supplier for many national factories and major companies in Saudi Arabia and neighboring countries.